-- a.
-Once a red flag is detected, the employee that detected the red flag shall gather all related documentation, draft a brief explanation of the facts, and forward the information to the appropriate responsible administrator. - b.
-Once forwarded to the appropriate responsible administrator, he/she shall complete additional research and authentication to determine whether the attempted transaction was authentic or fraudulent. - c.
+- 1. Once a red flag is detected, the employee who detected the red flag shall gather all related documentation, draft a brief explanation of the facts, and forward the information to the appropriate responsible administrator. - 2.
+Once forwarded to the appropriate responsible administrator, he/she shall complete additional research and authentication to determine whether the attempted transaction was authentic or fraudulent. - 3.
 If the reviewing party, based on a thorough investigation, determines a particular transaction is, or is likely to be fraudulent, appropriate actions must be taken immediately.
-Actions may include: - i.
-Contact the customer; - ii.
-Change any passwords, security codes or other security devices that permit access to a covered account; - iii.
-Reopen a covered account with a new account number; - iv.
-Not open a new covered account; - v.
-Close an existing covered account; or - vi.
+Actions may include: - a.
+Contact the customer; - b.
+Change any passwords, security codes, or other security devices that permit access to a covered account; - c.
+Reopen a covered account with a new account number; - d.
+Not open a new covered account; - e.
+Close an existing covered account; and/or - f.
 Notify law enforcement. - D. Identity theft red flags program updates

-Every year the identity theft red flags program shall be re-evaluated by the responsible administrators to ensure that:
+Every year the identity theft red flags program shall be re-evaluated by the responsible administrators to ensure:

-- a.
-All aspects of the program are current and the program takes into consideration all realistic identity theft threats within the existing business environment; - b.
-All covered accounts are included in the program; - c.
+- 1. All aspects of the program are current and the program takes into consideration all realistic identity theft threats within the existing business environment; - 2.
+All covered accounts are included in the program; - 3.
 The process covered by this general order is the most efficient, accurate means of protecting the University and its customers from identity theft.